 25 years of Prestige

-The Prestige Hotel brand is celebrating its 25th year in business
+The Prestige hotel brand is celebrating its 25th year in business

 The family behind the Prestige brand—the Hubers—have been involved in the hospitality industry for 50 years.
 Josef Huber and his wife, Anna, immigrated to Canada shortly after the Second World War.
 They made their way from the prairies to beautiful Penticton, B.C., to open their first small motel.
 Josef began his career as a cabinetmaker and carpenter and, with his work ethic, soon advanced to contractor.

-What was one motel turned into several, some locations even popping up in Kelowna.
-It was in 1986 when Joe Huber Jr., now CEO of Prestige Hotels and Resorts, partnered with his father to expand the company beyond the Okanagan.
+After the Huber family moved to Kelowna, Joe Huber Jr., now CEO of Prestige Hotels and Resorts, partnered with his father to expand the company beyond the Okanagan.
 Terry Schneider, Josef’s youngest daughter Hilde’s husband, is now the company’s president.

-Moving beyond the Mom-and-Pop motels, the Prestige evolved into the B.C. hotel and resort empire that it is today.
+Moving beyond the Mom-and-Pop motels, Prestige evolved into the B.C. hotel and resort empire that it is today.

 Golden became their first Kootenay location in 1994.
 It was such a success that the family opened a Best Western on the same property grounds.
 Next was Nelson in 1997, which was the family’s first waterfront property.
 Two years later, in 1999, the Prestige opened in Cranbrook.
 The 2000s saw the brand additions in Radium, Salmon Arm, the Lake-View Inn in Nelson and Rossland.
 The company came back to Cranbrook in 2007 to build another Best Western.

 “The Kootenay area is absolutely critical to us,” said Schneider.
 “It was the foundation of our rapid growth.
-There was an appetite for this kind of property in East Kootenay cities.
+There was an appetite for this kind of property in East and West Kootenay cities.
 The communities are very different, very unique and absolutely terrific.”

-In northern B.C., Prestige found an opportunity in Smithers for a well-established motor inn, called the Hudson Bay Lodge.
+In northern B.C., Prestige found an opportunity in Smithers for a well-established motor inn, now called the Presige Hudson Bay Lodge.
 It’s since spent a large amount of resources trying to modernize the property and make it “the best place in the North.”

-“We pride ourselves on providing the best quality of product we can to our guests and providing that in the best possible way,” Schneider said.
+“We pride ourselves on providing the best quality product we can to our guests and providing that in the best possible way,” Schneider said.
 “We want to hire the best staff in order to do that.”